Scholarships & Financial Aid

 There is no limit on the number of Charleston County students who can earn the scholarship, but you must apply.

 FAFSA (Free Application for Federal Student Aid) will have to be completed to determine if you are Pell Grant eligible.
-FAFSA will open December 2024.
+FAFSA will open in December.
 Completing the FAFSA will also determine if you qualify for other federal financial assistance to help cover college costs. https://studentaid.gov/h/apply-for-aid/fafsa

 Visit https://meetingstreetscholarshipfund.org/ for more scholarship information and to sign up for scholarship updates.